Cappa-Linux/.github/profile/README.md

 - Finally, this distro is optimized for performance on lower-end machines, so don't worry about your distro having problems like crashing or lagging ;)
 - The last one that all my knowledge of creating the custom arch distro is here: https://arcolinux.com.
 Big thanks to all who are teacher of ArcoLinux helping me with amazing docs and how i can add calamares into my distro:3
 - All contributions are welcome if you encounter any issue you can open issue in github.
 I will find every way to help you :D
-- I also thanks you to who give me a trust to trying this Cappa Linux! all your time installing this i really appreciate!:D
+- I also thanks you to who give me a trust to trying this Cappa Linux! all your time installing this i really appreciated!:D

 ### Note: That my distro not really stable in all time because that was made by 1 person (me) lol xd